mdehollander/biosb-metagenomics/docs/data-processing/binning.md

+!!! important "Learning objectives"
+    - Extract individual genomes from an assembly

 Next, we want to map the reads back on the assembly to see how the coverage for each contig changed across samples:

     bwa mem precomputed/assembly/final.contigs.fa \